Have an idea on how the City should balance its budget?

 Funds in emergency reserves, for capital projects, and for equipment replacement are available as an option to temporarily resolve the budget deficit.
 They are “one-time” sources; once spent, the funds are depleted and could only be re-accumulated from budget savings.

 - Currently, the City has $10,000,440 in emergency reserves.
-By policy, this represents at least six months of operating funds.
+By policy, the City maintains a reserve amount equal to at least six months of operating funds.

 - The City also has $3,581,529 appropriated for infrastructure improvement projects and $2,714,173 for equipment replacement.
 If any of these projects are cancelled, the funds can be made available to cover operating costs for a limited period.